 Deer Creek Falls is a 100-foot cascade that falls into a pool at river level.
 A short trail goes to the base of the falls and loops back through the creek.

 To go to the Patio, cross the creek to the downstream side of Deer Creek Falls and immediately access a steep trail that switchbacks up to a river overlook at the top of the falls.
-Upstream from the falls, Deer Creek runs perfectly down the middle of a rock amphitheater.
+Upstream from the falls, Deer Creek runs perfectly down the middle of a rock amphitheatre.
 The trail winds along a ledge high above the spectacular twisting Deer Creek narrows – an incised gorge in the Tapeats Sandstone.
 A fall would be lethal.
-The narrows relents as you arrive at the Patio, wide soothing sidewalks of Tapeats Sandstone – one of the Grand Canyon’s most beautiful places and a “classic’ GC hike.
+The narrows relent as you arrive at the Patio, wide soothing sidewalks of Tapeats Sandstone – one of the Grand Canyon’s most beautiful places and a “classic’ GC hike.
 You are sure to share the space with a variety of backpackers and trail runners.

 Upstream are a backpacker’s campsite and many cottonwoods for shade.
 After .3 miles, take a spur trail to a waterfall and the “Throne Room”, an arc of man-made rock thrones adjacent to the spring.
 To continue, the trail fords the creek .5 mile from the Patio, climbs uphill to the east heading for Surprise Valley, Thunder River and Tapeats Creek.